-Model ID: 10626
+Application ID: 10626

-Free flow electrophoresis can be used to separate macromolecules such as proteins, based on their mobility perpendicular to the flow of the carrier fluid.
+Free flow electrophoresis can separate macromolecules such as proteins, based on their mobility perpendicular to the flow of the carrier fluid.
 If, in addition, a pH gradient is applied across the carrier flow, then molecules can be focussed along their isoelectric points.
-The isoelectric point is the pH at which a the molecule has zero net charge.
+The isoelectric point is the pH at which the molecule has zero net charge.
 Molecules with a positive net charge will travel in the direction of the electric field, along the pH gradient, until they reach the isoelectric point.
 At this instance the migrative transport is switched off as the molecules net charge is zero.
 Similarly, anionic species travel in the direction opposite of the electric field.

 This application was built using the following:Chemical Reaction Engineering Module

 The combination of COMSOL® products required to model your application depends on the physics interfaces that define it.
 Particular physics interfaces may be common to several products (see the Specification Chart for more details).
 To determine the right combination of products for your project, you should evaluate all of your needs in light of each product\'s capabilities, consultation with the COMSOL Sales and Support teams, and the use of an evaluation license.